nickzoum/EzGoogleMap/README.md

 ## Intro

-You can also see how the code works under in the example folder
+You can also see how the code works under in the <a href="https://github.com/nickzoum/EzGoogleMap/tree/master/example">example folder</a>

 ## What's included